Siddhartha (novel): Plot

-The story takes place in ancient India, where Siddhartha decides to leave his home in the hope of gaining spiritual illumination by becoming an ascetic Samana.
+The story takes place in ancient India, where Siddhartha, the handsome son of a Brahmin, decides to leave his home in the hope of gaining spiritual illumination by becoming an ascetic Samana.
 Joined by his best friend Govinda, Siddhartha fasts, becomes homeless, renounces all personal possessions, and intensely meditates.
-Eventually the pair seek out and personally speak with the enlightened Gautama, but although Govinda hastily joins the Buddha's order, Siddhartha does not.
+Eventually, the pair seek out more options and end up personally speaking with the enlightened Gautama, who is referred to as Gotama in the book.
+After their encounter with the Buddha, Govinda decides to join the Buddha's order but Siddhartha does not, insisting that it is not going to help him attain his goal.
 For him, the Buddhist philosophy, though supremely wise, must be individually realized independently of instruction by a teacher.
 He thus resolves to carry on his quest alone.

 Siddhartha crosses a river and the ferryman, whom Siddhartha is unable to pay, predicts that Siddhartha will return later to compensate him in some way.
 Venturing onward toward city life, Siddhartha encounters the courtesan Kamala, the most beautiful woman he has seen.
 She notes Siddhartha's handsome appearance and fast wit, but warns him that he must become wealthy to win her affections so that she may teach him the art of love.
 Although Siddhartha despised materialistic pursuits as a Samana, he agrees now to Kamala's suggestion.

 She directs him to the employ of Kamaswami, a local businessman, and insists that he have Kamaswami treat him as an equal rather than an underling.
-Siddhartha easily succeeds, providing a voice of patience and tranquility, which Siddhartha learned from his days as an ascetic, against Kamaswami's fits of passion.
-Thus Siddhartha becomes a rich man and Kamala's lover, but in his middle years he realizes that the luxurious lifestyle he has chosen is merely a game that lacks spiritual fulfillment.
+Siddhartha easily succeeds, providing a voice of patience and tranquility against Kamaswami's fits of passion - a skill which Siddhartha learned from his days as an ascetic.
+Thus, Siddhartha ends up becoming a rich man with the teachings of Kamaswami and loses himself in passion as Kamala's lover.
+Nonetheless, after a while of living in these conditions, he realizes that he had fallen into vicious cycles of gambling and indulgence that lacked spiritual fulfilment.
 Leaving the bustle of the city, Siddhartha returns to the river, disillusioned and contemplating suicide.
 Falling into a meditative sleep, he is saved only by an internal experience of the holy word, Om.